edmuri/OneGram/README.md

 ## The Gist

 ### Features
-- Familiar Instragram-inspired UI with
+- Familiar Instagram-inspired UI with added customization & personalization -- Select from a number of preset color themes that match your style -- Custom user profile photo crop and image gallery width size for more personalized profile pages
+- Connect with others of similar interests with "Communities" --